jimniels/blog/_posts/2018-05-22-blog-redesign-again.md

 I know, I know.
 Yet another post in which someone is announcing a redesign.
 But you know what?
 I had an itch to redesign my blog and I can scratch that itch because, hey, it’s my blog and you can’t tell me what to do.

-But before I get into writing my thoughts on my new “design”, let’s take a stroll down memory lane and see (cue sentimental music for a nostalgic slideshow).
+But before I get into writing my thoughts on my new “design”, let’s take a stroll down memory lane and see what some of my old blog designs looked like (cue sentimental music for a nostalgic slideshow).

 ## A Graphic History of My Blog